-The Timbavati area of South Africa holds 5,000 acres of land that are dedicated for the care of white lions.
+The Timbavati area of South Africa holds 5,000 acres of land that are dedicated to the care of white lions.
 For a long time, it was assumed that white lions are indigenous to this part of the world only.
 The first white lion was spotted in this region in 1938, but it was not until the 1970s that these animals were brought to public attention.
-Currently, there are about three pride of white lions in Timbavati and numerous individuals in zoos across the world.
+Currently, there are about three prides of white lions in Timbavati and numerous individuals in zoos across the world.

-What Is a White Lion?
+What Is A White Lion?

 White Lions Versus Albino Lions

-However, white lions are leucistic which refers to the reduction of multiple pigmentations and not just melanin.
-This trait amounts from a mild mutation of the enzyme that is responsible for the production of the skin pigmentations.
+However, white lions are leucistic, which refers to the reduction of multiple pigmentations and not just melanin.
+This trait results from a mild mutation of the enzyme that is responsible for the production of skin pigmentations.
 Severe mutation in this enzyme has been shown to cause albinism.
 Although albinism in lions exists, they are not the same as the white lions.

 Hundreds of white lions have been bred across the world, mostly in captivity.
 The Timbavati region in South Africa is often identified as the native home of the white lion.
-White lion trophy hunting had almost decimated the populations of this animal, but in 2006 there was an increase in the birth of white lions which has since seen the rise in population.
+White lion trophy hunting had almost decimated the populations of this animal, but in 2006 there was an increase in the birth of white lions which has since brought a rise in population.
 This occurrence showed that the recessive trait that results in white lions was still present in the Timbavati region even after more than a decade of technical extinction.
 Like other lions, white lions are typically found in the savannah grasslands and hunt just like other lions.

-Popular Culture and Conservation Status
+Popular Culture And Conservation Status